hyasar/CAtS/cats-plugin/Readme.md

 # Jenkins-plug-in

-The Jenkins plug-in can get the Sonarqube report and upload the report to the configured CAtS service.
+The Jenkins plug-in can get the SWAMP report and upload the report to the configured CAtS service.

 ## How to use?